-5 Ways to Repurpose Old Content and Boost Rankings
+How to Repurpose Old Content To Boost Rankings

 Repurposing old content is an essential SEO tactic.
 It helps to make your content more valuable and relevant to today’s climate.
 Repurposing content also keeps your evergreen content fresh and furthers its reach.

 Search algorithms are constantly changing.
 What is currently a high-ranking piece of content may not always be the case.
 Upgrading your content regularly will help you to stay ahead of the game and give your site the best chance to rank higher.

 In this article, we’ll explore some of the more unique ways that you can repurpose old content to help boost your rankings.
 With 92% of the market share in digital search, Google is sitting firmly on top.
 So, this article will be referring to Google search when we talk about ranking in search engines.

 Ways you can repurpose old content to rank on Google